DavidHarrison/AHS-Freshman-Debates/README.md

 Judging App for Albany High School Freshman Renewal Debates.

 # TODO
-- Clean up admin debater import (hide CSV fields).
+- Redo admin import for new models
-- Get Google authentication to work (Google + Sign In as OpenID and OpenAuth are being deprecated)
+- Get Google authentication to work (Google+ Sign In as OpenID and OpenAuth are being deprecated)
-    - Integrate it to give permissions.
+    - signup for Google+ Sign In
+    - Use for user permissions
 - Write tests
 - Decide what should be done in admin versus in app.
+- Use PEP8
+- Decide how to deal with attendance

 # Requirements
 - [Python](https://www.python.org/downloads/) 3.x